Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 What blood tests are useful for period-related allergy flare-ups?

 Tests that may provide helpful information include total IgE, specific IgE panels, serum tryptase, hormonal panels (progesterone, oestradiol), and a full blood count with eosinophil differential.
-Learn more about understanding total IgE vs specific IgE.
+These can help build a picture of allergic and hormonal activity that may be relevant to cyclical symptoms.

 Is catamenial anaphylaxis the same as progesterone allergy?